Advanced DeepSee Modeling Guide

 You can define compound cubes in the Architect, but for shared dimensions, you must use Studio.

-is a dimension that can be used in more than one cube.
+A shared dimension is a dimension that can be used in more than one cube.
 A shared dimension enables you to do the following:

 Create a dashboard that includes pivot tables from both cubes.